Louie Louie: The Beach Boys (1964)

-Surf music icons the Beach Boys released their version on the 1964 album Shut Down Volume 2 with lead vocals shared by Carl Wilson and Mike Love.
-Their effort was unusual in that it was rendered "in a version so faithful to Berry's Angeleno-revered original" instead of the more common garage rock style as they "[paid] tribute to the two most important earlier recordings of 'Louie Louie' — the 1957 original by Richard Berry and the Pharaohs, and the infamously unintelligible 1963 cover by the Kingsmen".
-Other surf music versions included the Chan-Dells in 1963, the Pyramids and the Surfaris in 1964, the Trashmen, the Invictas, and Jan and Dean in 1965, the Challengers in 1966, the Ripp Tides in 1981, and the Shockwaves in 1988.
+The Beach Boys released a cover of the song on the 1964 album Shut Down Volume 2 with lead vocals shared by Carl Wilson and Mike Love.
+Their version was unusual in that it opened with the R&B style of the Richard Berry original before transitioning into the rock/garage style of the Kingsmen, effectively paying tribute to the two earlier recordings.
+Other surf music versions included the Chan-Dells in 1963, the Pyramids, the Sentinals, and the Surfaris in 1964, the Trashmen, the Invictas, and Jan and Dean in 1965, the Challengers in 1966, the Ripp Tides in 1981, and the Shockwaves in 1988.

 Otis Redding (1964)

 Otis Redding's "spunky ... free-associating" version was released on his 1964 album Pain in My Heart.
 Dave Marsh called it "the best of the era" and noted that he "rearranged it to suit his style" by adding a full horn section and "garble[d] the lyrics so completely that it seems likely he made up the verses on the spot" as he "sang a story that made sense in his life" (including making Louie a female).

 Other versions by R&B artists included Bobby Jay and the Hawks in 1964, Ike & Tina Turner, the Tams, and Nat & John in 1968, Wilbert Harrison in 1969, the Topics in 1970, and Barry White in 1981.